Water Management: Response to COVID-19

 Although crews will continue to appear at work sites, as City employees they will be exercising social distancing--from residents as well as coworkers (when possible).
 This is part of the City’s effort to keep its workforce healthy enough to continue providing much-needed services to all its citizens during this difficult time.

 Water and wastewater services are critical for public health, and the department will continue to operate.
 Water Management is an essential service.
-Meanwhile, we are reviewing and prioritizing changes that may be necessary to most responsibly follow the Stay-at-Home Order.
-These could range from a moderate cutback in services to the more extreme reality of handling emergency situations only.
+Meanwhile, we are reviewing and prioritizing how to most responsibly follow changing guidelines.
+This could mean anything from a moderate cutback in services to the more extreme reality of handling emergency situations only.
 We will update this space as decisions are made.

 Temporary suspension of lead test pick-up and processing: